My Teen Won't Talk to Me Anymore — What Parents Can Do (Without Making It Worse)

 Is it normal for teens to stop talking to parents?

 Yes.
 Many teens go through phases of withdrawal as they process emotions and develop independence.
+It is a normal part of adolescence — not a sign the relationship is failing.

 Should I force my teen to talk?